 Trust Administrator Salary

 For Trust Administrators, yearly average wages total $56K annually.
 With some bonuses approaching $10K and certain profit sharing proceeds approaching $6K, overall incomes of Trust Administrators spread between $35K and $90K depending on individual performance.
 Geographic location is the biggest factor affecting pay for this group, followed by the specific employer and experience level.
 Female Trust Administrators are more common than men among those who completed the survey; more than half (61 percent) are women.
 The majority of workers are highly satisfied with their job.
 Most enjoy medical while a majority get dental coverage.
 Vision coverage is also available to more than half.
-Participants in PayScale's salary questionnaire provided the particulars of this report.

 Job Description for Trust Administrator